cxpartners/sepa-customer-platform/doc/architecture/decisions/0006-relating-documents-to-cases.md

 ### 2. Create a new custom CRM entity

-Create a new 'azureBlobStorage' entity within the CRM, create a new instance via the WebAPI once the file upload is completed.
+Create a new custom 'azureBlobStorage' entity within the CRM, create a new instance via the WebAPI once the file upload is completed.

 #### Positive
 * The Dynamics UI and WebAPI entity are more closely related to the use case.